You are in [People] [Clock & Watchmakers]

 There have been many clock and watchmakers in Hungerford.
 For examples of some of the clocks made by the Woodhams and Matthew Bance, see Clocks & Watches.
 The local clock and watchmakers include:

-The history of this large and complicated family is currently under further investigation.
+Much more on the history of this large and complicated family can now be found under Woodham Family.

 Another well-known clockmaker was Matthew Bance, one of a large family living in the Hungerford, Kintbury and Inkpen area.
 Matthew lived at 119 High Street (now NatWest Bank), from 1781.
 He died in 1805.